-In response to changing COVID-19 health and safety conditions and guidance, fall classes will be held primarily online.
-Plans to bring students back to campus have been suspended.
+In response to changing COVID-19 health and safety conditions and guidance, classes will be held primarily online.
+Plans to bring students back to campus have been postponed.
 Read the latest campus messages from the President and SCU’s leadership team.

-We are exploring a number of strategies to provide in-person learning environments that are healthy, safe and optimal for learning.
+We have explored a number of strategies to provide in-person learning environments that are healthy, safe and optimal for learning.
 We are implementing enhanced safety measures in buildings and classrooms, including the appropriate flow of pedestrian traffic.
 We are considering best practices for social distancing in order to achieve the appropriate capacity and density level in each instructional space.
 Given the impact these factors will have on our classroom availability and capacity, we are also looking into expanding class times and identifying all potential instructional spaces on campus.
-A detailed update on class schedules and registration will be sent in August.